joship89/30-days-of-code-challenges/currency exchange rate tracker/README.md

 - This app tracks moving averages of currency conversion rates to detect strong trend changes and momentum indicators.

-- The idea is to track the relationship between three moving averages of the currency conversion rates.
-Moving averages for time periods of 30 days, 60 days and 90 days are tracked here.
+- The idea is to track the relationship between moving averages of the currency conversion rates for time periods of 30 days, 60 days and 90 days.

-- While convergence of shorter term and longer term moving averages signals momentum of current conversion rates, divergence signals end of momentum or current trend.

 - As the shorter term moving average diverges further from the longer term moving average it indicates that the upside momentum is increasing.
-As the shorter term moving average diverges further below the longer term moving average, it means that the downside momentum is increasing.
+Divergence signals the end of momentum or current trend.

 ## Usage